rapidsai/docs/maintainers/gpuci.md

 - COMMIT_HASH
 - REPORT_HASH

 Executed as a check to see if the changelog was updated.
-It's up the script to determine if the changelog was updated and exit with 0 for success or non-zero for error.
+It's up the scripts to determine if the changelog was updated and exit with 0 for success or non-zero for error.

 If not provided, a simple check of whether `CHANGELOG.md` has been updated and if it contains the `PR_ID`.